 It’s like when you go into an empty ER and mention to the staff that it’s so quiet and empty.
 They cringe because just when you think it’s calm, the storm comes out of no where.

 The stress of living with chronic pain and being a disabled caregiver really did a number on me this year.
-I don’t know if I had an undesirable side effect to a medicine or if it was just a huge back log of stress and really bad advice, but in an a moment of stress, I killed my most precious and proudest writing accomplishment with a caregiver magazine.
+I don’t know if I had an undesirable side effect to a medicine or if it was just a huge back log of stress and really bad advice, but in an a moment of stress, I had my most precious and proudest writing accomplishment with a caregiver magazine, taken away.
 I had found out that a nurse who runs a website newsletter for caregivers, published a poem that I had written for my father.
 She took it without my permission or the caregiver magazine website’s permission.
 I demanded that she remove it.
 I followed the advice of a so-called successful writer who sends out emails to writers.
 She had written about copyright issues.
 Based on my conversation with her and her advice, I sent out the removal notice.
 The nurse never replied, so I had to call them personally.
 I spoke to someone other than her, but, they did remove it.
 It was supposed to be an honor, stealing my work.
 As for the caregiver magazine, who had printed several of my pieces and profiled me as a fearless caregiver, they responded by removing ALL my work.
 I don’t exist in that online caregiver magazine or newsletter anymore.
 This broke my heart.
 It was like a death.
 I cried for months in anguish.
 I became depressed.
 I pleaded with them via emails.
 Silence.
 A deep depression set in.
 The self-proclaimed advice expert, went MIA for awhile, only to finally tell me, basically, “ Writers get ripped off all the time.
 There’s really nothing you can do.”

 Great.
 Another lying hypocrite, I thought.
 Who do I trust?
 I had already had two other broken promises regarding work not only fall through, but went on without with me.
 So I stopped writing.
 But more death was to follow.
 This time, it was literal.